michaelsdr/michaelsdr.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at [Ecole Normale Supérieure](https://www.ens.psl.eu/en) (ENS Paris) and a Student Researcher at Google [Brain](https://research.google/teams/brain/).
+I am a Ph.D. student at [Ecole Normale Supérieure](https://www.ens.psl.eu/en) (ENS Paris).
 I work with [Gabriel Peyré](http://www.gpeyre.com/) and [Mathieu Blondel](https://mblondel.org/) on building and studying new deep learning models.
+I was a Student Researcher at Google [Brain](https://research.google/teams/brain/) from September 2022 to March 2023.

 I graduated from [École Polytechnique](https://www.polytechnique.edu/en) in 2020 and have a master degree from [ENS Paris-Saclay](https://ens-paris-saclay.fr/en) in mathematics, vision and learning ([MVA](https://www.master-mva.com/)), as well as a master degree from Sorbonne Université in mathematics (modeling).